 Construction managers share many of the skills of project managers in all industries.
 They oversee a project’s schedule, scope, cost, quality and ensure that the result meets the project goals.
 Construction managers shoulder the responsibility of completing a project and meeting the requirements set out by the people who commission the work.

-Launching a construction management career requires earning a bachelor’s degree in construction management and gaining experience in the field.
-Northern Michigan University offers the only program of its kind for working professionals in the construction industry.
+Launching a construction management career starts with earning a Bachelor in Construction Management and gaining hands-on field experience.
+Northern Michigan University offers the only program specifically designed for working professionals in the construction industry, providing flexible options to advance your career while you continue working.

 Construction Management Job Growth

-All these market elements will result in an 11 percent increase in the number of construction managers by 2030, according to the U.S. Bureau of Labor Statistics (BLS).
-The national average construction management salary also continues to increase, reaching $115,447 in May 2020.
+All these market elements will result in a 9 percent increase in the number of construction managers by 2033, according to the U.S. Bureau of Labor Statistics (BLS).
+Construction manager salaries keep climbing, with the average now at $104,900.
+This increase reflects the growing demand and better pay in the industry, making it a great time to pursue a career in construction management.

 The NMU Construction Management Program